Thinking of upgrading or downgrading your current Citi card to another one? Learn how to request a product change with our latest guide.

 - Always ask the customer service representative about your approved product change options – in case you are missing out on a better one.

 - Ask to have your annual fee prorated if you downgrade to a card with no fee.

-- If you are switching to a new rewards currency, don’t forget to cash in your current rewards balance before it disappears.
+- If you are switching to a new rewards currency, don’t forget to cash in your current rewards balance.

 Popular Citi credit cards